public-fta/pfta/DOCS.md

 ### Failure models

 Three types of failure model may be declared.
-The choice of `model_type` determines the other properties that may be set:
+The choice of `model_type` determines the parameter properties that may be set:

 1. `Undeveloped`: